MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/inside-the-sdk/remote-ui.md

 The data context can be made observable by implementing [INotifyPropertyChanged](/dotnet/api/system.componentmodel.inotifypropertychanged).
 Alternatively, Remote UI provides a convenient abstract class, `NotifyPropertyChangedObject`, that we can extend to reduce boilerplate code.

 A data context usually has a mix of readonly properties and observable properties.
-The data context can be a complex graph of objects as long as they are marked with the `DataContract` and `DataMember` attributes and implement `INotifyPropertyChanged` as necessary.
-It is also possible to have [observable collections](/dotnet/api/system.collections.objectmodel.observablecollection-1).
+The data context can be a complex graph of objects as long as they're marked with the `DataContract` and `DataMember` attributes and implement `INotifyPropertyChanged` as necessary. it's also possible to have [observable collections](/dotnet/api/system.collections.objectmodel.observablecollection-1).

 We also need to add a command to the data context.
-In Remote UI, commands implement `IAsyncCommand` but it is often easier to simply create an instance of the `AsyncCommand` class.
+In Remote UI, commands implement `IAsyncCommand` but it's often easier to create an instance of the `AsyncCommand` class.

-`IAsyncCommand` differs from [ICommand](/dotnet/api/system.windows.input.icommand) in two ways:
+`IAsyncCommand` differs from [`ICommand`](/dotnet/api/system.windows.input.icommand) in two ways:
 1. The `Execute` method is replaced with `ExecuteAsync` because everything in Remote UI is async!
 1. The `CanExecute(object)` method is replaced by a `CanExecute` property.
 The `AsyncCommand` class takes care of making `CanExecute` observable.